 What if instead of getting a mass text, an e-commerce brand asked you if you had any questions about your recent product view or purchase?

-That's one example of the power of how 2-way text message marketing works.
+That's one example of the power of how personal text message marketing works.
 Rather than leaving your abandoned cart conversion attempts to email marketing (where open rates are lucky to rise above 20%), you can text the customer to find out what went wrong.

 In personal messaging, consumers receive texts that include the human touch.
 These texts are specific and aim to help the consumer.